 You’ll also find her on ITV’s Weekend show as a film and TV critic.
 Minnie has written articles for the Guardian and Stylist magazine.
 She is the co-founder of the media networking club GIN (Gays in News).
 What a bloody legend.
-See what Minnie has to say to Nonchalant London below!?
+See what Minnie has to say to Nonchalant below.

 How did you get into presenting?